Merathilis/ElvUI_MerathilisUI/README_CURSE.txt

 * Two Infotexte: MUI Talent/Loot Specialization & MUI System.
 * Reminder show warning icons on your screen when you are missing buffs or have buffs when you shouldn't.
 (Credits Azilroka)
 * <<color #FF8C00>>NEW:<</color>> Add an option to choose a different Combat/Rested Icon (Credits Darth Predator)
-* Profiles for: xCT+, Skada.
-You must select the "MerathilisUI" Profile in the AddOns.
+* Profile for: Skada.
+You must select the "MerathilisUI" Profile in Skada.

 \\